-Equipment for vacuum-packing is described in Sheet 5.
+The different ranges of vacuum packers are described in Sheet 5.

 For large volumes, techniques have also been developed to store seeds under vacuum in big-bags.
 Flushing with nitrogen gas, as is frequently done in the food industry, allows to remove oxygen completely, but requires specialised equipment.
-For cereals, conditioning in big bags is often done with CO2.
-The big bag is wrapped with a gasproof bag, and the gas is injected using either a gas bottle and a special application nozzle, or dry ice.
-On top of removing oxygen, this treatment has the additional advantage of killing all insects present in the bag and preventing their eggs from hatching, developing, and damaging the seed.

 When no vacuum-pump is available, glass jars with a metal lid and plastisol sealing can be used to reduce oxygen levels, when packed with a very limited amount of air in the jar.
 Completely fill the glass jar with seeds before closing.
-Mylar bags can also simply be heat-sealed.
 The limited amount of oxygen will gradually be consumed by the antioxidants that are naturally present in the seeds, creating limited harm.
-Oxygen-absorbers can also be inserted into the jar or bag to trap oxygen and create an anaerobic environment from the start.
+Oxygenabsorbers can also be inserted into the jar or bag to trap oxy-gen and create an anaerobic environment from the start.
 They are available in the form of small paper packets containing iron powder.
 They should not be used with seed samples below 50g, as they often also contain a moisturiser to accelerate the iron oxidation.
 The moisturiser will increase the eRH in the jar.
 With small samples next to an oxygen absorber, also some dry silica gel should be added to maintain a low eRH.

 Keep in mind new oxygen will enter the jar each time you open it.